 The survey is accessible online 24 hours a day from the survey open date to the survey close date.
 The goal is to get as many responses as possible in the first few days the survey is open.
 Your organization will receive reminder emails and response rate updates throughout the survey period and be notified when the survey is closing.
 If employees don’t have time at work to address.

-How often should we survey?
+How often should my organization survey?
 Why?

 Your organization wouldn’t consider operating without a defined budget, right?
 And it wouldn’t get far without its mission statement, or projections for the next few years.
 We advise that you think of the employee engagement survey as essential to how your organization operates.